m4ttsch/omscs-notes-notes/secure-computer-systems/10-covert-channels.md

   * Example: A top secret user can make a top secret file.
 When a user that only has secret clearance tries to read the file they will either get "file does not exist" (this can communicate a 0) or "access denied"(communicate a 1).
   * Our previous example about reading files is also a storage covert channel.
 * **Timing covert channels:** When bits are communicated by looking at timing.
   * Example: Two processes are sharing a CPU.
-This sharing is done through some sort of round-robin CPU scheduling.
-A higher permission process can share to a lower permission process by spending more/less time when given the CPU.
-Immediately passing the CPU to the lower permission process can be read as a 0, and taking a full quantum can be read as a 1.
+This sharing is done through round-robin CPU scheduling.
+A higher permission process can share to a lower permission process by spending more or less time when given the CPU.
+Immediately passing the CPU to the lower permission process can be read as a 0, and taking a full time quantum can be read as a 1.
 This assumes that there are only two processes sharing the CPU, otherwise there is noise.

 **Any shared resource can potentially lead to a covert channel**